bkinsey808/nx-graphql-fullstack/README.md

 # NxApolloFullstack

 This project attempts to demonstrate best practices building a full stack graphql project using a monorepo.
-It feature code watching and graphql codegen to generate typescript types.
+It features code watching and graphql codegen to generate typescript types.

 This project was generated using [Nx](https://nx.dev).